-Did you know that 1 in 2 security breaches are caused wholly or partly by human error?
+Did you know that 1 in 2 security breaches (link to Norwegian site) are caused wholly or partly by human error?
 The ways businesses protect themselves from hacking, data breach and attacks are constantly changing – and so are the expectations for you as an employee.

 To help you become more confident in cybersecurity, we have gathered seven things that you need to know:

 7 things you should know about cyber hygiene